d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

-Now that we know how to construct tensors and how to read from and write to their elements, we can being to manipulate them with various mathematical operations.
+Now that we know how to construct tensors and how to read from and write to their elements, we can begin to manipulate them with various mathematical operations.
 Among the most useful tools
 are the *elementwise* operations.